Battle of Long Island: Retreat to Manhattan

 As more troops were evacuated, more were ordered to withdraw from the lines and march to the ferry landing.
-Wagon wheels were muffled, and men were forbidden to talk.
+Wagon wheels were muffled, and soldiers were forbidden to talk.
 Mifflin's rear guard was tending campfires to deceive the British.
-At 04:00, on August 30, Mifflin was informed that it was his unit's turn to evacuate.
-Mifflin told the man who had been sent to order him to leave, Major Alexander Scammell, that he must be mistaken, but Scammell insisted that he was not, and Mifflin ordered his troops to move out.
+At 04:00, on August 30, Mifflin was informed it was his unit's turn to evacuate.
+Mifflin told the officer who had been sent to order him to leave, Major Alexander Scammell, he must be mistaken, but Scammell insisted he was not, and Mifflin ordered his troops to move out.
 When Mifflin's troops were within a half mile of the ferry landing, Washington rode up and demanded to know why they were not at their defenses.
 Edward Hand, who was leading the troops, tried to explain what had happened, but Mifflin arrived shortly.
 Washington exclaimed "Good God.
 General Mifflin, I am afraid you have ruined us."
-Mifflin explained that he had been told that it was his turn to evacuate by Scammell; Washington told him it had been a mistake.
+Mifflin explained that he had been told it was his turn to evacuate by Scammell; Washington told him it had been a mistake.
 Mifflin then led his troops back to the outer defenses.

 Artillery, supplies, and troops were all being evacuated across the river at this time, but it was not going as fast as Washington had anticipated, and daybreak soon came.
 A fog settled in and concealed the evacuation from the British.
-British patrols noticed that there did not seem to be any American pickets and thus began to search the area.
-While they were doing this, Washington, the last man left, stepped onto the last boat.
+British patrols noticed there did not seem to be any American pickets and thus began to search the area.
+While they were doing this, Washington, the last soldier left, stepped onto the last boat.
 At 07:00, the last American troops landed in Manhattan.
 All 9,000 troops had been evacuated with no loss of life.